Hamburg-Bergedorf station

 Is photography allowed?

-Yes, photography is generally permitted in and around the station; however, be mindful of other travelers.
+Yes, photography is generally permitted within the station.
+However, be mindful of other passengers and avoid obstructing pathways.

 Are there guided tours?